Joint modelling of the body and tail of bivariate data: Introduction

 A different type of approach was taken by \citet{HuOHagan2021}, who consider averaging different copula families that have been fitted to the whole distribution, in order to obtain a more robust estimate of the tail dependence of the data set.
 However, the use of BIC in the calculation of the weights assigned to each copula places the focus on the body and not on the tail of the data.

-In a spatial context, \citet{KrupskiiAll2016} and \citet{ZhangAll2021} each propose models fitted to both the body and tail of a distribution.
+In a spatial context, \citet{Graler2014} proposes capturing the dependence of skewed spatial random fields (that display extreme events) by considering convex combinations of bivariate copulas in the construction of a spatial copula.
+In this way, between each location, a different dependence model is obtained.
+More recently, \citet{KrupskiiAll2016} and \citet{ZhangAll2021} each propose models fitted to both the body and tail of a distribution.
 The former outlines a copula model based on the assumption that there exists a common factor which affects the joint dependence of all the observations of the underlying process, and which is able to model both tail dependence and asymmetry.
 Numerical integration over this factor variable leads to a likelihood that can be fitted to all data.
 The latter propose using the generalised hyperbolic copula, which is flexible due to having a relatively large number of parameters.
 For both of these models, the authors show that there is reasonable flexibility for capturing both body and tail, yet a primary motivation for fitting to all data is the desire to avoid the computational difficulty involved in using censored likelihoods for extremes.